-The LHUSD Grants Department applies for Federal and State Funds to support the District's mission by pursuing opportunities for external funding through submission of both traditional federal and state-aid applications, as well as for new and innovative grant opportunities.
-The goal of the department is to seek funding to support and stimulate growth by empowering the District to develop effective instructional strategies and programs to achieve District goals.
+LHUSD applies for Federal and State Funds to support the District's mission by pursuing opportunities for external funding through submission of both traditional federal and state-aid applications, as well as for new and innovative grant opportunities.
+The goal is to seek funding to support and stimulate growth by empowering the District to develop effective instructional strategies and programs to achieve District goals.

-This office is also responsible for providing assistance to the District by analyzing and interpreting Federal and State regulations and legislation pertaining to the Arizona Department of Education and the US Department of Education.
-Various federal, state, and private funding source applications are researched, developed, prepared, and managed, by the department through collaborative efforts with the schools throughout the district.
+This office also provides assistance to the District by analyzing and interpreting Federal and State regulations and legislation pertaining to the Arizona Department of Education and the US Department of Education.
+Various federal, state, and private funding source applications are researched, developed, prepared, and managed through collaborative efforts with the schools throughout the district.

 Effective Teachers and Leaders (Title II-A) is responsible for increasing student academic achievement through strategies to: improve the quality and effectiveness of teachers, principals, and other school leaders; increase the number of teachers, principals, and other school leaders who are effective in improving student academic achievement in schools; and provide low-income and minority students greater access to effective teachers, principals, and other school leaders.
 Effective Teachers and Leaders staff work closely with Local Educational Agencies (LEAs) to provide guidance, strategies, and resources to:

 - Improve the effectiveness of teachers and leaders

 - Support targeted professional development based on identified needs

 - Assist with the implementation of the Arizona Framework for Measuring Educator Effectiveness

 III funds are Federal grant funds administered by the Arizona